DSHydro/SnowML/docs/Ex2_VariationByHuc.md

- # Expirement 2: Investigate Model Performance Across Varied Huc12 Sub-Watersheds
+ # Experiment 2: Investigate Model Performance Across Varied Huc12 Sub-Watersheds

 In the second experiment, we examined how the simple, local training LSTM model performed accross a variety of Huc12 (sub-watershed) units.
 Again the model aimed to predict swe values using an LSTM model with mean_temperature and mean_precipitation as the feature inputs.